 Both projects are fully aligned to the UN’s Sustainable Development Goals.

-Emma Pomeroy, ASL’s CRS Director, spoke about the selected projects “Offsetting our carbon emissions in a responsible way allows us to give back to the environment.
+Emma Pomeroy, ASL’s CSR Director, spoke about the selected projects “Offsetting our carbon emissions in a responsible way allows us to give back to the environment.
 We want to deliver innovative projects that have a positive impact on the environment and local communities.
 The project in China improves the wellbeing and economic circumstances of isolated communities and the Amazon Forest initiative tackles deforestation and helps to create sustainable livelihoods for people suffering extreme job insecurity.
 Both projects also deliver significant carbon emissions reductions, which is beneficial to us all.”

 ASL Global Becomes a Carbon Neutral Business!